You read that right – you can make $1000 a week by doing Instacart. Who knew shopping and delivering groceries for people could make that much money?

 A key part of improving your earnings is your approach to being an Instacart shopper.
 Are you doing Instacart as a way to make a little extra money on the side?
 Are you a full-service shopper who completes orders and delivers, or are you an in-store shopper who only does order fulfillment?

 Both are good options for side hustles, but if you want to be hitting that $1000 mark consistently, you may want to consider being a full-service shopper.
 Instacart’s full-service shoppers earn tips and have a more flexible schedule than in-store shoppers.
-If you’re curious to learn more about how much Instacart shoppers make, check out this Gridwise post.
+Learn more about how much Instacart shoppers make →

 So maybe you do Instacart part-time to get some extra income in addition to another job.
 That’s great if you want to make a few hundred dollars a week, but doing Instacart part-time won’t get you to that $1000 goal.
 To do that, you’ll have to buckle down and commit to this full-time.
 View yourself as a business that provides a service … because that’s really what you’re doing.